Vyral/base-template/_posts/2021-11-02-the-wolek-groups-certified-pre-owned-program-helps-sellers.md

 {% include pullquote.html %}

 Once the inspections are performed and the property is ready for professional pictures, we’ll send our photographer to document your space and show it in its best light.
 Then we’ll launch our strategic coming soon plan to ensure we build up lots of buyer and agent excitement while maximizing initial interest and showings.
-Our proven plan has helped hundreds of families move in the Tulsa area for over 20 years.
+Our proven plan has helped hundreds of families move to the Tulsa area for over 20 years.
 We know that our professional team can help yours too\!

 **Listing your home with The Wolek Group checklist:**